andyreagan/andyreagan.github.io/content/2020-09-17-vectorize.markdown

 you have to be careful about which datatypes you're using (no dicts or pandas!).
 I think that it would be possible to make the Cython + Numpy loop just as fast as vectorized numpy if you are [smarter about how to integrate them](https://cython.readthedocs.io/en/latest/src/userguide/memoryviews.html#memoryviews).

+All of the code, including the Cython, is available here: [https://github.com/andyreagan/vectorizing-matters](https://github.com/andyreagan/vectorizing-matters).